-As noted in the first quarter report, expenditures approved as part of PG&E's General Rate Cases have already been reviewed and found permissible by the CPUC.
+As noted in the first and second quarter reports, expenditures approved as part of PG&E's General Rate Cases have already been reviewed and found permissible by the CPUC.
 Thus, they are deemed legally permissible.

 Expenditures funded by shareholders are not subject to regulation by the CPUC.
 However, the CPUC has the authority to inspect records and the duty to ensure that there is no improper subsidization of shareholder directed activities by regulated utility staff.
 The CPUC has a legitimate interest in ensuring that the utility does not enrich shareholders by not spending the funds authorized by the CPUC to undertake activities to meet its needs as a public utility.
-Pursuant to this authority, CPUC staff requested that PG&E (and SDG&E and SCE - the two subsequent sections contain this information) provide data regarding its expenditures related to CCA activities even if such expenditures were funded by shareholders.
-The data provided by PG&E shows that a substantial time was spent by PG&E's staff on shareholder directed CCA-activities paid for by shareholders.
+Pursuant to this authority, CPUC staff requested that PG&E - and SDG&E and SCE; the two subsequent sections contain this information - provide data regarding their expenditures related to CCA activities even if such expenditures were funded by shareholders.
+The data provided by PG&E shows that a substantial time was spent by PG&E's staff on shareholder directed CCAactivities paid for by shareholders.

-Another fact to note about the "below the line" spending presented in the tables above is that this spending information is, at this time, self-reported by the utility.
+Another fact to note about the "below the line" spending presented in the tables above is that it is, at this time, self-reported by the utility.
 Thus, it is difficult to say with confidence, absent a formal audit, that the expenditures reported by PG&E are accurate.

 PG&E's accounting standards involve the use of work "orders" that direct certain activity to be undertaken on behalf of shareholders.
-PG&E-provided data shows that PG&E has generated 88 such work orders related to CCA activities in Marin County and San Francisco, to date.
-This list of work orders increased from the 36 reported in the "2007 - April 2010" period.
-PG&E was not asked to explain the reason for the uptick in below-the-line spending orders in the May 2010 to February 2011 timeframe.
-It appears that marketing against MCE's program implementation in Marin County and general shareholder funded marketing in San Francisco played a role.
+PG&E-provided data shows that PG&E generated 7616 such work orders related to CCA activities in Marin County and San Francisco CCA.

-The tables below indicate the nature of the work "orders" put in place for activities related to CCA programs in Marin County and San Francisco.
-Only a formal audit could determine the validity of the spending reports provided by PG&E. CPUC staff would like to undertake a formal audit of PG&E's CCA-related activities but lacks the auditing personnel or contractual funding resources to do so at this time.
+The table below indicates the nature of the work "orders" put in place for activities related to CCA programs in Marin County and San Francisco.
+Only a formal audit could determine their validity.
+CPUC staff would like to undertake a formal audit of PG&E's CCA-related activities but lacks the auditing personnel or contractual funding resources to do so at this time.